SESYNC-ci/sesync-ci.github.io/_posts/2018-01-03-blog-shiny-pix.md

 # {{ page.title }}

 Photos, as a source of data, or to aid in the interpretation of data, can be a useful addition to [RShiny](http://cyberhelp.sesync.org/tags/#-shiny) applications.
-Here are two examples of using photo data: one that uses images from URLs, and another that uses species names to find pictures of animals.
+Here are two examples of using photo data: one that dispalys images from URLs, and another that uses species names to find pictures of animals.

 ## Display images from URLs

-The first situation was using a dataset from social media (Flickr) where each row contained information about a  photograph, and one column contained URLs to that image file.
-The goal was to be able to easily view each image and potentially update other information in the table pertaining to that image.
-By using the [DataTables](https://rstudio.github.io/DT/shiny.html) library, I made the table interactive, so that each image could be viewed and annotated.
+The first situation was using a social media dataset (images from Flickr) that was a table where each row contained information about a photograph, and columns contained data about that photo.
+One column contained URLs to the image file.
+The goal was to be able to browse through each image and potentially update other information in the table pertaining to that image.
+By using the [DataTables](https://rstudio.github.io/DT/shiny.html) library, I made an interactive table, so that each image could be viewed and changes could be made to its associated data.

-The ID of the selected row in the table can then be used as in input object (called `image_data_rows_selected` below) to select the URL text string in the "image_url" column of the `image_data` dataframe.
+When a row in the table is clicked, the ID of that row becomes a variable that can be used in the shiny server.
+That ID can then be used to identify the URL text string in the "image_url" column of the `image_data` dataframe.
 That URL is enclosed within html [img](https://www.w3schools.com/tags/tag_img.asp) tags to render as a text object called "image1".

 ```
 output$image1 <- renderText({c('<img src="', image_data[input$image_data_rows_selected, "image_url"], '">')})